owntracks/booklet/docs/guide/quicksetup.md

 This last step will install a program which will begin the actual installation.
 The program is called Ansible and it uses a file provided by _quicksetup_ to begin configuring all the services as described above.

-        Shall we publish a test location message when done? [y]: y

         PLAY [OwnTracks Quick Setup] ********************************************************

         TASK [Gathering Facts] **************************************************************